AlgoCompSynth/CLAMS/README.md

 > “Premature optimization may be the root of all evil, but it is damned
 > fun!” ~ M. Edward (Ed) Borasky

-1. Forth (Brodie accessed 2023-10-21) is an extensible interactive operating system.
+1. Forth (Brodie 2022) is an extensible interactive operating system.
     It supports editing, assembling, compiling, debugging and running real-time tasks from a terminal.
 2. Forth is efficient.
 A well-designed Forth will usually run a task at no worse than half the speed of a hand-optimized assembly version.
     `CLAMS` will have several optimizations built in for the ultimate